kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

 <img src="https://raw.githubusercontent.com/kili-technology/kili-python-sdk/main/recipes/img/label_parsing_autocompletion.gif" width="600">

-Note that some attributes will not be avaible at runtime, since they are specific to the project ontology that will only be known at runtime.
+Note that some attributes will not be avaible at runtime, since they are specific to the project ontology (jsonInterface) that will only be known at runtime.

 ## Get the json response from a parsed label